skijit/notes/video/touch-designer/norway-wkshp.md

 - There's a global preference where you can change the resolution multiplier on each TOP
 - You can right-click on top of all the operators and choose 'select default' and it will undo all your changes.
 - Middle mouse click on any operator and you'll get some other diagnostic info
+    - If the middle mouse button is not working, you can get the operator diagnostic info by clicking on the 'i' button in the parameter window, in the upper left
     - **TODO** figure out how to do this with the touchpad
     - it will show you how much GPU memory you have available and how much the current is showing